Looking out of the window

 Artists and writers were invited to create posters drawing out the many-layered narratives from the building’s remarkable history.
-Each artist has taken their own approach to topics ranging from domesticity and mental health to coming-of-age and unionism.
+Each artist has taken their own approach, from coming of age, to colour and unionism.

 A letter from Van Gogh’s early days in London contained a transcription of a poem by John Keats called ‘The Eve of St. Mark’.
 One of the verses contains the line ‘on the western window panes’ and continues to describe how the whole world seems to be reflected and contained in this piece of glass: